adamsjoe/Sample_Selenium_Test_Solution/README.md

 There has been a security update (on windows) which is preventing scripts running - if using visual studio code, then follow the instructions below to avoid getting any errors:

+**NOTE** This has been configured to run with the Chrome browser only.

 Open VS code:

 File -> Preferences -> Settings and in the search bar write "automation".